bmyerz0/triton-cpu-emulation/README.md

 ## Tips

 The Codespace uses free tier time on Azure.
-When you are not using the Codespace, go to https://github.com/codespaces and stop it.
+When you are not using the Codespace, go to [Github Codespaces](https://github.com/codespaces and stop it).

 # Just view the notebooks without running them